ncu-psl/MasonPy/README.md

 此DSL有6個功能塊，Init、MaxPower、MaxTorqueCurrent、ThreePhaseShortCircuit、MaxTorqueCurrent_MagBrake、ThreePhaseShortCircuit_MagBrake

 This domain-specific language is based on MasonPy about the field of wind power.
-There are six funtional units.
+There are six funtional blocks.
 Such as Init, MaxPower, MaxTorqueCurrent, ThreePhaseShortCircuit, MaxTorqueCurrent_MagBrake and ThreePhaseShortCircuit_MagBrake.

 ***
 ## 操作說明 How to use